A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

 \subsection{Methods}

-We make the distinction between two paradigms.
-Non-amortized approaches are designed to approximate a \emph{single} posterior, while amortized methods aim to learn a general purpose estimator that attempts to approximate \emph{all} posteriors supported by the prior.
-The architectures of all techniques, including hyperparameters, are listed in Appendix \ref{appendix:hyperparameters}.
+We make the distinction between two paradigms. \textit{Non-amortized} approaches are designed to approximate a single posterior, while \textit{amortized} methods aim to learn a general purpose estimator that attempts to approximate all posteriors supported by the prior.
+The architectures used for each inference algorithm, including hyperparameters, are listed in Appendix \ref{appendix:hyperparameters}.